theicfire/makefiletutorial/index.md

 	touch file2

 clean:
-	rm file1 file2 some_binary
+	rm file1 file2 some_file
 {% endhighlight %}

-Here's a blah.c file that some examples below require
+**blah.c file**
+Some of the below examples will require this `blah.c` file:
 {% highlight c %}
 #include<stdio.h>
 #include <string.h>

 int main()
 {
-   #printf("hello there\n");
+   printf("hello there\n");
-   #return 0;
+   return 0;
 }
 {% endhighlight %}

-**2.5:**
-Example requires: blah.c
+**Magic Implicit Commands (Section 2.5)**
+Probably one of the most confusing parts about Make is the hidden coupling between Make and GCC.
+Make was largely made for GCC, and so makes compiling C/C++ programs "easy".

-If we have a target that is a ".c" file, there is an *implicit command* that will be "cc -c file.c -o file.o".
+If we have a target that is an object file (ends with .o), there is an *implicit command* that will be `cc -c file.c -o file.o`.
 {% highlight make %}
+# Requires blah.c

 # Implicit command of: "cc -c blah.c -o blah.o"
 # Note: 1) Do not put a comment inside of the blah.o rule; the implicit rule will not run!